imperial-qore/lsoda-java/README.md

 # lsoda-java
-Java implemented of the LSODA stiff ODE solver
+Java implementation of the LSODA stiff ODE solver